 “What if a delivery drone falls on your head?” asks the Los Angeles Times, in a piece that contemplates the liabilities associated with using drones to transport merchandise from warehouse to the customer’s doorstep.
-The Times points out that when a drone-in-flight causes harm to persons or property, it may be difficult to sort out […]
+While the drone is at the center of the incident, it is a single spoke connected to a hub of transportation logistics.
+Liability will be difficult to sort out.

 Los Angeles County prosecutors were berated by a judge earlier this month, and were forced to watch key defendants in a public corruption case stroll into the sunset with a slap on the wrist, after they bungled electronic evidence management.
 The office now has a black eye arising from mishandling email.
 The Los Angeles Times […]